jboucher154/WebServ/README.md

 ### Configuration File

-Multiple servers can be configured in on `.conf` file and examples can be found in the directory [config](config) of this project.
+Multiple servers can be configured in a `.conf` file and examples can be found in the directory [config](config) of this project.

 - Each block must be enclosed in curley braces `{}`.
 - Each  line in a `main` or `location` block must end with a `;`.